BrunoConcei/EDPIoTHackathon2017/Documentation/hardware-intermediate-registers.md

 * **Clock - Clock Status and AMR profile status** (1 byte)
 * **Active energy (+A) inc.** (4 bytes)

+Using the given Modbus library this means that the dataArray with 16 positions (each with 2 bytes) will have the values in the following manner:
+    - [0] Year (2 bytes)
+    - From [1] to [6] Clock structure (9 bytes)
+    - From [6] to [8] Active Energy (+A) (4 bytes)

+Check the [source code](../src/EDPComm-Hackathon-2017/EDPComm.cpp) of the EDPComm library to know exactly how to get these values out of the dataArray.
+We have built specific functions to get all the elements of the Load Profile Data.

 The [EDPComm](hardware-intermediate-eb-comm.md#edp-comm) library has specific functions to get the load profile from the EBs.
 You should analyze the code example very carefully as it has some differences for the **FCT_READSINGLEREGISTER** in terms of input parameters.

 ## **Advise:** You should carefully analyze the source code

 ---
 Go to the [Hardware Advanced Documentation](hardware-advanced.md)